Congruence Relations for B\"uchi Automata: Optimal Congruence Relations for NBWs

-\begin{remark} Sistla \emph{et al.} in~\cite{sistla1987complementation} construct an NBW $\B_{u,v}$, for each proper language $Y_{u, v} = \class{u}\class{v}^{\omega}$ such that $Y_{u, v} \cap \inflang{\A} = \emptyset$.
-Each $\B_{u,v}$ can be constructed with two copies of DFWs $\M[\canoEq]$ induced with $\canoEq$ (cf. Definition~\ref{def:induced-dfw}) where the first $\M$ processes the finite prefix $u$ and the second $\M$ is modified to accept the word $v^{\omega}$.
-According to \cite{sistla1987complementation}, we obtain an NBW $\A^c$ with $3^{\bigO(n^2)}$ states.
-Further, Breuers \emph{et al.} in \cite{DBLP:conf/fossacs/BreuersLO12} also proposed a subset construction for improving the \rbc for complementing NBWs to process the finite prefix $u$ of a UP-word $uv^{\omega}$ in $\infwords \setminus \lang{\A}$; nevertheless, they still used the classical congruence relation $\canoEq$ for recognizing the periodic word $v$ of $uv^{\omega}$.
-Different from the algorithms in~\cite{sistla1987complementation,DBLP:conf/fossacs/BreuersLO12}, we exploit the right congruence $\proEq_{u}$ or $\proEq^o_u$ instead of $\canoEq$ for accepting the periodic word $v$ of $uv^{\omega}$.
-With a preorder-based optimization, the part for accepting $v$ in~\cite{DBLP:conf/fossacs/BreuersLO12} has also been reduced to $2^{\bigO(n \log n)}$.
-However, this optimization uses more than one automaton for recognizing a periodic word $v$ for each $u$; in contrast, we only need one as each equivalence class $\oclass{u}$ of $\canoEq^o$ only relates with one right congruence relation $\proEq^o_u$, thus yielding an FDFW in Section \ref{sec:applications}. \end{remark}
+\begin{remark} In their work~\cite{sistla1987complementation}, Sistla \emph{et al.} constructed an NBW $\B_{u,v}$ for each proper language $Y_{u, v} = \class{u}\class{v}^{\omega}$ such that $Y_{u, v} \cap \inflang{\A} = \emptyset$.
+Each $\B_{u,v}$ can be constructed with two copies of the DFW $\M[\canoEq]$ induced by $\canoEq$ (cf.~Definition~\ref{def:induced-dfw}) where the first copy processes the finite prefix $u$ while the second copy is modified to accept the word $v^{\omega}$.
+According to~\cite{sistla1987complementation}, the resulting NBW $\A^{c}$ has $3^{\bigO(n^{2})}$ states.
+Breuers \emph{et al.}~\cite{DBLP:conf/fossacs/BreuersLO12} also proposed a subset construction for improving \rbc for complementing NBWs; in particular, they used the subset construction to process the finite prefix $u$ of a UP-word $uv^{\omega}$ in $\infwords \setminus \lang{\A}$.
+On the other hand, they still used the classical congruence relation $\canoEq$ for recognizing the periodic word $v$ of $uv^{\omega}$.
+Differently from the algorithms proposed in~\cite{sistla1987complementation,DBLP:conf/fossacs/BreuersLO12}, we exploit the right congruence $\proEq_{u}$ or $\proEq^{o}_{u}$ instead of the congruence $\canoEq$ for accepting the period $v$ of $uv^{\omega}$; this can result in a considerable decrease of the index of the relation (cf.~Theorem~\ref{thm:comparisonCanoEq}), which influences the number of states of the automata we build from these relations.
+The part for accepting $v$ in~\cite{DBLP:conf/fossacs/BreuersLO12} has also been optimized with a preorder and its size is also reduced to $2^{\bigO(n \log n)}$.
+While leading to the same upper bound, there is a difference on the automata needed to process the period $v$: for a given $u$, the construction given in~\cite{DBLP:conf/fossacs/BreuersLO12} uses more than one automaton for recognizing $v$; instead, our approach needs one automaton, because the equivalence class $\oclass{u}$ of $\canoEq^{o}$ only relates with one right congruence relation $\proEq^{o}_{u}$.
+This allows us to represent $(\canoEq^{o}, \cup_{u\in\finwords} \setnocond{\proEq^{o}_{u}})$ as an FDFW, as we explain in Section~\ref{sec:applications}. \end{remark}